blukatdevelopment/UnchainedWorldsOld/character_creation/classes/soul_forger.md

 #### Soul healing
 You expend a soul stone and infuse one creature with healing magic.
 If the creature's soul was created by you, they gain 3d4 hit points.
 Otherwise, they gain 1d8 hit points.

+#### Soul Steal
+When you kill a creature with you soul blade, you may use your free action to capture it's soul inside one of your soul stones.

 ### Hit point Increase
 Your maximum hit points increase by 1d6+CON.